Eastern Beach Geelong: Everything You Need To Know

 Opening in 1939 as the final stage of the original Eastern Beach development, the Geelong promenade is one of the city’s most recognisable attractions.

 The semi-circular wooden double platform is built in the Art Deco style and encloses 8 1/2 acres of salty seawater.
-It includes a shark-proof barrier that was added after a woman tragically lost both arms in a shark attack.
+It includes a shark-proof barrier that was added after a woman tragically lost both her arms in a shark attack.

 One of the ways the city council funded its 1990s restoration, was by asking local businesses and families to ‘buy’ a wooden plank.